wulffern/aicex/README.md

   instances with bus notation

 ## docker
-* The aicex user has a uid of 1001, however, if you try and run it on a machine with a different uid for your user, then it does not seem to work.
+* Using SSH: The aicex user has a uid of 1001, however, if you try and run it on a machine with a different uid for your user, then it does not seem to work.
-  One solution is on your system add a user with the uid 1001 (not ideal) Another solution is to tell me how to fix it.

 ## Ngspice

-* In 44.2 there is a missing \$LDFLAGS on the line `shell g++ --shared $v_objs
-  $v_lib -pthread -lpthread -o $soname` to compile on my M4 mac